AbuTalha3/budget-app/README.md

 I would like to give credit to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

-I would like to thank Microverse for giving me oppertunity to make this project.
+I would like to thank Microverse for giving me the opportunity to do this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>